 - On Sundays and Mondays some of the restaurants and local businesses are closed, make sure you take that into account when making plans!

-- You can also find ALL the events in Asturias such as gastronomic events, concerts, or any big gathering in this website: https://queverdeasturias.com
+- You can also find cool events in Asturias on this website: http://www.asturiasdefiesta.es